 - Claims are filed and managed through State Farm

-In addition, State Farm is affordable—you’ll only pay 15% to 20% more on your current annual premium.
-As an example, if you pay $300 every 6 months for your personal auto insurance, State Farm’s rideshare coverage would add about $45 to $60 to your costs.
+Also, State Farm is affordable—you’ll only pay 15% to 20% more on your current annual premium.
+For example, if you spend $300 every six months for your personal auto insurance, State Farm’s rideshare coverage would add about $45 to $60 to your costs.

 This being said, however, unlike some other insurers, you’ll have to work directly with a local State Farm agent to receive a quote and discuss your coverage options.

-Of all the options on our list of the best rideshare insurance providers, Geico is the only one who offers an all-in-one personal auto and rideshare insurance policy.
-Instead of an add-on to your personal policy, Geico’s hybrid policy ensures that you receive the same coverage regardless of whether or not you’re driving rideshare at the moment or not.
+Geico is the only insurance company that offers an all-in-one personal auto and rideshare insurance policy.
+Instead of an add-on to your personal policy, Geico offers a hybrid policy that ensures you receive the same coverage regardless of whether or not you’re driving rideshare at the moment or not.

 - Collision damage